OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 **Initial dislocation configuration**

 The dimensions for initial dislocation configuration are ∼ 15 𝜇m × 15 𝜇m × 15 𝜇m.
-The dislocation density is 𝜌0 ≈ 1.2 × 1012 m^{−2}.
+Periodic boundary condition is applied along all three dimensions.
+The dislocation density is 𝜌0 ≈ 1.2 × 10$^{12}$ m^{−2}.
 It is visualized below using Paraview.
 ```{figure} initial_con figuration.png
 :alt: Screenshot of the final configuration
 :width: 552px